Taili Gao

 Communications Director; Content Writer

 Christina is a member of the class of 2026 at Newport High School in Bellevue, Washington.
 She is passionate about biology, with a particular interest in genetics and cell biology.
-She earned a full score on AP Biology and is currently on the leadership team for HOSA at her school.
-She has competed in HOSA for many years and qualified for the state conference every year.
-She has also published a research paper on computational biology in the Journal of Student Research under the guidance of a professor from UCLA.
-Outside of school, she enjoys fencing and competes nationally in fencing competitions around the country as an A-rated fencer.
+At school she took AP Biology and is currently part of HOSA club.
+Outside of school, she enjoys fencing and competes nationally in fencing competitions around the country.

 Meg Xu